mozeezy/kountit/README.md

 # Introducing Kountit - A Stock Management Solution

-> Currently writing automated tests for this project.
+> Currently testing the front end of the application.

 ## Features